 One recent graduate of Washington State University’s newest campus in Everett is proving that making an impact in North Puget Sound’s aerospace industry isn’t just for engineers.

 Jody Hawkins, 49, is a first-generation high school and college graduate.
-For the mother of six, the accessibility of WSU North Puget Sound at Everett made her college education possible.
+For the mother of six, the accessibility of WSU Everett made her college education possible.

 After graduating with her associate’s degree from Everett Community College (EvCC) in 2011, Hawkins knew she wanted to pursue a career in marketing and social media where she could share stories using pictures, words and video.

-Hawkins describes finding WSU North Puget Sound at Everett’s integrated strategic communication program as “perfect timing and the perfect program.”
+Hawkins describes finding WSU Everett’s integrated strategic communication program as “perfect timing and the perfect program.”
 She said “I knew the location because I went to EvCC.
 It just felt like the right fit.”

 It also helped that WSU’s Edward R. Murrow College of Communication is nationally ranked and highly regarded nationwide by educators and professionals.